webcyberrob/blog.camunda.org/content/post/2018/04/camunda-optimize-21-alpha1-released.md

 # Data import improvements

 The data import already proved to work reliably.
-However, one scenario that we didn't think of was the deletion of historic data, which resulted in Optimize not importing all new incoming data.
-By solving this issue we were also able to boost the import quite a bit.
-So with the Camunda Optimize 2.1.0-alpha1 release we take another step to provide you with a rock-solid product that enables you to continously monitor your data even quicker.
+However, one scenario that we didn't think of was the deletion of historic data which resulted in Optimize not importing all new incoming data.
+By solving this issue we were also able to boost the import significantly.
+With the Camunda Optimize 2.1.0-alpha1 release we are taking another step to provide you with a rock-solid product that enables you to continously monitor your data, even quicker.

 ## Handle the deletion of historic data